65 Free Resources to Keep the Kids Occupied During COVID-19

 56. Carson Ellis, an author and illustrator will be posting art assignments on her Instagram page every weekday morning.
 She also provides individual hashtags for each exercise so everyone can see each other’s artwork.

-57. Play, explore and interact with new multimedia and hands-on activities, including interactive games, art-inspired storytelling video sessions, as well as artist masterclasses and art tutorials every week with National Gallery Singapore on Gallery Kids!
+57. Play, explore and interact with new multimedia and hands-on activities, including interactive games, art-inspired storytelling video sessions, as well as artist masterclasses and art tutorials every week with National Gallery Singapore on Gallery Kids!.

 58. Sew one of these DIY face masks with your kids.
 They are a quick project that takes very little time to make and only takes a few materials that you probably already have on hand.